 Tyson is back to guiding year-round at Lees Ferry.
 His love of fly fishing is contagious and his customers return year after year to fish with Tyson for a reason…they love his style!

 Born and raised in Tucson, Ariz., Kevin grew up with a love for the outdoors, gems and minerals, nature and fishing.
 He continued his passion for fishing by joining a local bass club and later the Tucson chapter of Trout Unlimited.
 Through trips with his mentors, he fished many western trout waters including Lees Ferry.
-Kevin has spent nearly 2 decades guiding at Lees Ferry and started countless novices on the path to a lifelong pursuit of fly fishing.
+Kevin has spent over 2 decades guiding at Lees Ferry and started countless novices on the path to a lifelong pursuit of fly fishing.

 You will be on the river for approximately 8½ hours.
 We only do full day expeditions.